How to Boot HyperV From a USB Flash Drive

-This video shows how to install Hyper-V to USB flash storage, and use it as a boot drive
+This guide demonstrates how to install Microsoft Hyper-V to USB flash storage and use it as a boot drive.

-On your technician computer, create a directory for your VHD, and then use the DiskPart tool to create, attach, partition, and format a new virtual hard disk.
+Create a directory for your VHD, and then use the DiskPart tool to create, attach, partition, and format a new virtual hard disk.
 You can attach a VHD by using the attach vdisk command, which adds the .vhd file as a disk to the storage controller on the host computer.
-This virtual disk will appear as the R: drive at the end of this procedure.
-The detach command will stop this virtual disk from appearing on the host.
-For more information about the DiskPart tool, see the DiskPart Command Reference.

-Create and configure an empty .vhd file using the DiskPart tool.
-At a command prompt, type:
+To create and configure an empty .vhd file using the DiskPart tool, open the command prompt and type the following:

 mkdir c:\hvvhd